 Evidence suggests that learning new languages can improve listening and writing skills, boost creativity and sharpen the mind.
 It can broaden horizons and open doors to all sorts of opportunities.
 Our Language Department aims to:

-- Inspire all pupils with a love and curiosity for learning another language.
+- Inspire all pupils to be curious and to develop a love of learning another language.

 - Give each pupil the chance to learn at least one foreign language.